Project 1: Chlorophyll Change in the Arabian Sea

 Translation speed showed a moderate negative correlation (r = –0.41), meaning slower cyclones drive greater chlorophyll blooms.

-Exceptional cases (like Hikaa and Luban) suggest other environmental or data-related factors also play roles.
+Exceptional cases (like Hikaa and Luban) suggest that other environmental or data-related factors also play roles.

 Project 2: Tropical Cyclone Vulnerability in Bangladesh